 You know you should have your business on social media networks.
-You’ve already heard from everyone else how important social is and how every business has to be on social media these days.
+You’ve already heard how important social media is, and how every business has to be on social media these days.
 You’ve played around with social media personally, and might have even created an account for your business on one or two platforms.
-But, what you’re missing is a strategy for how social media will positively impact your business.
+But what you are missing is a strategy for how social media will positively impact your business.
 Let’s walk through what you need to know about social networking for business.

 Choosing the Right Social Networks

 Let’s back up one step.
 Which networks specifically should you focus on for your business?
 Where should you create a profile?
 Everywhere, right?
 You never know which one will be the next big thing.

 Wrong!
 If you get excited about new social media platforms, then go ahead, sign up and claim a custom URL for your business.
 Snag it early so you have an account if or when you choose to use it.

 Focus on only one to three social networks